slopez-xp/bee-web/README.md

 ![Table](/assets/tables.png)

 Note that filters can be cleared with the red button at the top right.
-Filters can be set up to provide a customised search without using SQL queries.g
+Filters can be set up to provide a customised search without using SQL queries.